MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows_Defender.md

 1. Login to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

-1. If necessary, open the Microsoft Edge browser, and navigate to the Defender portal at <https://security.microsoft.com>, and sign in with the provided credentials.
+1. If necessary, open the Microsoft Edge browser, and navigate to [Defender XDR](https://security.microsoft.com), and sign in with the provided credentials.

 1. In the Microsoft Defender navigation menu, scroll down and expand the **Microsoft Sentinel** section.